 If It Walks Like a Canard…

-The CIA-friendly New York Times two years ago led the media quacking in a campaign that wobbled like a duck, canard in French.
+The C.I.A.-friendly New York Times in 2017 led the media quacking in a campaign that wobbled like a duck, canard in French.

 “The Kremlin is convinced the United States is laying the groundwork for regime change in Russia, a conviction further reinforced by the events in Ukraine.
 Moscow views the United States as the critical driver behind the crisis in Ukraine and believes that the overthrow of former Ukrainian President Yanukovych is the latest move in a long-established pattern of U.S.-orchestrated regime change efforts.”

 Any further questions as to why the Defense Intelligence Agency was kept away from the ICA drafting table?